 The Center for Student Leadership and Engagement (CSLE) provides programming to strengthen initiatives to engage students in all aspects of campus life and create an exciting campus atmosphere which connects students to the College and its mission.
-The center aims to centralize leadership development and training programs available to students in one location.
+The CSLE aims to centralize leadership development and training programs and community service programs available to student in one location.
 In addition, the CSLE oversees all student organizations including the student government, fraternities and sororities, and other interest groups.
-The office also manages the Student Center and hosts a variety of other student activities.
+The office also manages the Student Center and hosts a variety of other student activities ...